isomerpages/pa-cdcne/_programmes/Employment & Lifelong Learning/Jobs Nearby @ CDC.md

 third_nav_title: Employment & Lifelong Learning
 variant: markdown
 ---
-Job Placement Centres are set up in collaboration with the Grassroots Organisations to provide employment assistance for residents in the North East District.
-Coaches are on hand to provide job matching and career coaching.
+Jobs Nearby @ CDC connects you with local employment opportunities in your neighbourhood.
+Our Job Ambassadors work closely with residents to provide personalised job-matching support and referrals to nearby employers who are hiring.

-Check out the list of Job Placement Centres in North East here:
+Check out the list of Community Job Clinics in North East here:

-##### Project S.U.C.C.E.S.S.
+##### Community Job Clinics

 | Centre Name | Address | Contact Details |
 | -------- | -------- | ------- |